matthijsgroen/fp-experiments/posts/3-combining-parsers.md

 console.log(aOrBParser("iabcd")); // [ Symbol(Failed), "Error parsing 'b':", "Unexpected 'i'" ]
 ```

-Wow this one worked immidiately!
+Wow this one worked immediately!
 This is because we never modify the stream.
 We
 create a new stream every time.
 So parserB is able to retry it on exactly the
 same data.